Keto Pancakes with Almond Flour (Moist and Fluffy)

 Keto pancakes are made of almond flour instead of all-purpose flour, and also use sugar alcohols, such as erythritol, instead of granulated sugar.

-Does Almond Flour Work For Pancakes?
+Does Almond Flour Work for Pancakes?

-This recipe works best with blanched, fine ground almond flour or homemade almond flour prepared from blanched slivered almonds.
+This recipe works best with blanched, fine-ground almond flour or homemade almond flour prepared from blanched slivered almonds.
 It helps give these pancakes their delightfully light crumb and airy texture.
 Avoid using almond meal because it will cause them to become mealy.

 Is Almond Flour ok for Keto?